MatrixOrbital/Arduino-HelloWorld/README.md

 # Arduino-HelloWorld
-A very quick Hello World demo with an ASCII counter with an Arduino
+A very quick Hello World demo with an ASCII counter on an Arduino

 This is a very fast simple example getting an Arduino Uno displaying on a Matrix Orbital I2C Display.